frankiennamdi/detection-api/README.md

 * Possible integration test that involves a running server.
 * Possible use of a more traditional database to handle the transaction load.
 * Clean up the use of pointers where needed.
+I tried to balance the need for nil value, immutability and copying.
+In cases where I had the difficult choices I tried to hide the struct properties and not allow modification after creation, except through the constructors in some cases.
+This means that the most properties are unexported and can only be accessed by functions that return their value after construction.